Tech

 February 27, 2014

 Version 5.2.0 introduces a valuable improvement for extensions with multiple alias numbers.
-Now, when an inbound call is received, the PBX will send the called alias number to the registered device.
-If the number isn't on the alias list, the primary extension name is used.
-This change enhances the PBX’s role beyond being just a PBX to also serve as a trunk engine.
-It’s particularly beneficial for SIP trunking providers, who can leverage features like PCAP recording, RTCP-XR for SLA monitoring, and the ability to manage both IPv4 and IPv6 interfaces.
+Now, when an inbound call is received, the PBX will send the called alias number to the registered device; if the number isn't on the alias list, the primary extension name is used.
+This change enhances the role of the PBX, so it also serves as a trunk engine.
+It’s particularly beneficial for SIP trunking providers, who can leverage features like PCAP recording, RTCP-XR for SLA monitoring, and the management of both IPv4 and IPv6 interfaces.
 Additionally, with improved CDR reporting, billing becomes easier, and the PBX scales efficiently with virtualization support.

-5.2.0 introduces a small, but important improvement: if an extension has more than one alias number, it will send the called alias number to the registered device on inbound calls.
-In case a number was called that was not on the list of alias names, it will still pick the primary name of the extension.
+5.2.0 introduces a small but important improvement: if an extension has more than one alias number, it will send the called alias number to the registered device on inbound calls.
+In case a number was called that wasn't on the list of alias names, it will still pick the primary name of the extension.

-The background for this change is that the PBX is not always only used as a pure PBX.
-Instead because of its functionality to deal with devices that are behind NAT (session border controller) and other features like SRTP encryption, it makes it useful as a trunk engine.
-Customers register their devices as extension on the PBX.
-Although the PBX treats this as extensions, what the customer sees is a SIP trunk.
+The background for this change is the PBX isn't always used purely as a PBX.
+Instead, because of its functionality for dealing with devices behind NAT (session border controller) and other features like SRTP encryption, it's useful as a trunk engine.
+Customers register their devices as extensions on the PBX and, although the PBX treats this as extensions, what the customer sees is a SIP trunk.

-Service providers who are using the Vodia PBX for SIP trunking also can benefit from the fact that the PBX offers PCAP recording for easy, customer-based trouble shooting.
-The PBX is probably one of the few that support RTCP-XR for SLA monitoring.
-The automatic blacklisting feature makes it resilient against common scanners.
-The multi-tenant feature can serve as additional help to reduce the risk of unauthorized access.
+Service providers who are using the Vodia PBX for SIP trunking can also benefit from the PCAP recording the PBX provides for easy, customer-based trouble shooting.
+Our PBX is probably one of the few that supports RTCP-XR for SLA monitoring.
+The automatic blacklisting feature makes it resilient against common scanners, while the multi-tenant feature can serve as additional support for to reduce the risk of unauthorized access.

-And the fact that the PBX is able to operate on multiple IPv4/IPv6 interfaces makes it possible to run other SIP devices in a private network, while customers see the public interface.
-It is even possible to have customer register on IPv6, while the private network is still on IPv4.
+That the PBX is able to operate on multiple IPv4/IPv6 interfaces makes it possible to run other SIP devices in a private network while customers see the public interface.
+It's even possible to have customers register on IPv6 while the private network is still on IPv4.

-In the private network, customers can run other SIP-compliant PBX.
-For example we have had a case where a customer was running a Cisco CallManager in the corporate network and needed a solution to interface with the public Internet using the PBX as the session border controller.
+In the private network, customers can run another SIP-compliant PBX.
+For example, we've had a case where a customer was running a Cisco CallManager in the corporate network and needed a solution to interface with the public Internet using the PBX as the session border controller.
 It worked well.

 Latest Articles